paritytech/substrate/frame/benchmarking/README.md

 * [A CLI extension](../../utils/benchmarking-cli/) to make it easy to execute benchmarks on your node.

+The end to end benchmarking pipeline is disabled by default when compiling a node.
+If you want to run benchmarks, you need to enable it by compiling with a Rust feature flag `runtime-benchmarks`.
+More details about this below.

-## Weight
+### Weight

 Substrate represents computational resources using a generic unit of measurement called "Weight".
-It defines 10 ^ 12 Weight as 1 second of computation on the physical machine used for benchmarking.
+It defines 10^12 Weight as 1 second of computation on the physical machine used for benchmarking.
 This means that the weight of a function may change based on the specific hardware used to benchmark the runtime functions.

 By modeling the expected weight of each runtime function, the blockchain is able to calculate how many transactions or system level functions it will be able to execute within a certain period of